CarterVoekel/data-visualization-portfolio/project5-omniboss-agent/README.md

 ## Problem

-Omni modeling patterns and best practices were scattered across personal notes, Notion pages, slide decks, and Slack threads.
+Omni modeling patterns and best practices were scattered across personal notes, Notion pages, slide decks, and Slack threads

 This caused:
 - Repeated “how do I model this?” questions from new consultants